Huakfy/ft_irc/README.md

 ```bash
 make
 ```
-And the binary can be invoked as follows:
+And the binary can be run as follows:
 ```bash
 ./ircserv <port> <password>
 ```